waggle-sensor/init-chirpstack-server/README.md

 # init-chirpstack-server
-docker image for init chirpstack server job
+This is a simple docker image for running a init script for `wes-chirpstack-server`